1,000+ Opportunities

 - https://business. pa. gov/grow/small-business-funding/

-Based on current listing details, eligibility includes: Historically disadvantaged small businesses (including minority and women-owned businesses) across Montgomery County, PA.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Historically disadvantaged small businesses (including minority and women-owned businesses) across Montgomery County, PA.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program